7Ragnarok7/DEDMAP/README.md

 $ dedmap -w report.txt 127.0.0.1
 ```
 ### Additional Notice :-
- - This tool is expected to have lots of bugs as it is in a very early stage.
+ - This tool is expected to have lots of bugs as it is at a very early stage.

  - This tool has not been tested in Windows yet and will not work most probably.
 Feel free to experiment.

 ### Disclaimer :-
  - This tool is made for educational purpose only.
-Use it with/on sytems or networks you own or have permission from the owner.
+Use it with/on systems or networks you own or have permission from the owner.
 I shall not be held responsible for whatsoever you do with this tool.

-### Limitations as of now :-
+### Limitations as of now:-
  - IS SLOW AS NO MULTI-THREADING CONCEPTS USED IN THE PROGRAM.

- - UDP DOSEN'T WORKS PROPERLY AS OF NOW.
+ - UDP DOESN'T WORKS PROPERLY AS OF NOW.

  - THE USER MUST MAINTAIN A SEQUENCE "dedmap [--option(s)] [target(s)]"